jalanb/pym/docs/index.rst

 What is pym?
 ------------

-pym helps with editing code, not text (:ref:`java_rst`).
+`pym` helps with editing code, not text (:ref:`java_rst`).

-pym knows what code is, from a programmer's POV: controlled flow of data through controlled manipulations.
+`pym` knows what code is, from a programmer's point of view: controlled flow of structured data through semantically connected algorithms.

 Code is expressed in a language, such as `Python <https://github.com/jalanb/pym/blob/master/pym/ast/parse.py#L9>`_ or `Bash <https://github.com/jalanb/parsher/blob/master/parsher/__init__.py#L32>`_, `etc <https://pypi.python.org/pypi/grako/3.6.6#abstract-syntax-trees-asts>`_.

-Code is parsed to an `NST <https://github.com/jalanb/pym/blob/master/pym/ast/nst.py#L88>`_, which is annotated with interesting properties of the code.
+Code is parsed to an `Abstract Syntax <https://github.com/jalanb/pym/blob/master/pym/ast/nst.py#L88>`_, filtering out as many language specific details as possible. `pym`

+which can be annotated with interesting properties and connections.

-An NST is a "Normal Syntax Tree", which links known names to known Syntax Trees.
-A "Syntax Tree" is provided by a (language-specific) parser, and can catch any runtime problems, providing source for each stack frame.
+Such a connected  NST ("Normal Syntax Tree") links known names to known Syntax Trees. , and can catch any runtime problems, providing source for each stack frame.

-pym was inspired by vim but it handles structured (not plain) text.
-At present pym is entirely vapourware, and consists of some ideas based around mindful manipulation of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those provided by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ and `grako <https://pypi.python.org/pypi/grako/3.6.6#abstract-syntax-trees-asts>`_ .
+`pym` was inspired by vim but it handles structured (not plain) text.
+At present `pym` is entirely vapourware, and consists of some ideas based around mindful manipulation of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those provided by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ and `grako <https://pypi.python.org/pypi/grako/3.6.6#abstract-syntax-trees-asts>`_ .
 It would help  if the parser could handle `bash script <https://github.com/jalanb/parsher/blob/master/parsher/__init__.py#L9>`_ too.

 Parsing
 ^^^^^^^

 :ref:`parsing_page` should be more boring, but remains interesting, at least as a means of transforming plain to structured text. `Rendering <https://github.com/jalanb/pym/tree/master/pym/render>`_ is ! parsing.

-pym treats parsing and rendering as separate operations, but ideally they should be a single, reversible process.
-They will provide a "back end" to pym, connecting stored text, which is plain, to structured text which `can be editted <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L41>`_.
+`pym` treats parsing and rendering as separate operations, but ideally they should be a single, reversible process.
+They will provide a "back end" to `pym`, connecting stored text, which is plain, to structured text which `can be editted <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L41>`_.

 Editing
 ^^^^^^^

-`Editting <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L41>`_ is the heart of pym, a means of transforming ideas into structured text.
+`Editting <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L41>`_ is the heart of `pym`, a means of transforming ideas into structured text.

 An editor is an interface between a person and structured text.
 The person has a keyboard and sees a window, tapping `keys <https://github.com/jalanb/pym/blob/master/pym/edit/keyboard.py#L35>`_ `changes <https://github.com/jalanb/pym/blob/master/pym/edit/main.py#L54>`_ the window.
 The person first needs to learn `which keys lead <https://github.com/jalanb/pym/blob/master/pym/edit/keyboard.py#L35>`_ to which `changes <https://github.com/jalanb/pym/blob/master/pym/edit/tree.py#L104>`_ on screen.
 As soon as changes are made the screen shows diff from original.